savi-lang/savi/docs/intro-vs-pony.md

 ### More Type Inference

-Mare features more opportunities for type inference than Pony.
+Savi features more opportunities for type inference than Pony.
 The astute reader may have noticed many such examples in the code examples so far, in which we have not needed to provide types that are "obvious" to the compiler, for some definition of "obvious".

 As a major example of this, you may notice that most of our example functions have not specified parameter types or return types.
-In all of those cases, the types were inferrable by Mare, due to the parameter types being transitively understood by how those values were used as arguments to other calls in the function body, and the return types being transitively understood from the return types of other functions in the function body.
+In all of those cases, the types were inferrable by Savi, due to the parameter types being transitively understood by how those values were used as arguments to other calls in the function body, and the return types being transitively understood from the return types of other functions in the function body.

 The result is that it is largely up to the author of the code to decide if the type needs to be annotated, or if it will be obvious enough to the human readers of the code that it can be omitted.

 However, not all inferences are supportable.
-For example, if you try to call a function on an object, that receiver object must already have an inferred type by the point where the function is called - Mare will not try to guess what type you're calling the function on, or try to resolve it later.
+For example, if you try to call a function on an object, that receiver object must already have an inferred type by the point where the function is called - Savi will not try to guess what type you're calling the function on, or try to resolve it later.
 In such cases, you'll see a compiler error asking you to explicitly annotate the type because it could not be inferred.

 ### [TODO: More Conveniences Info...]